Fabian Debora: Work

 After his spiritual awakening Debora went to Homeboy industries to get a job.
 However, he realized that the facility was a lacking a drug counseling program which was integral to helping ex-gang members and others at risk get their life back on track.
 Fabian then went to Inner Coast College to become a drug counselor, and received the highest certification from the state.
 Debora took this back to homeboy industries and became the director of their drug counseling program and began teaching others the skills he had learned.
 In 2008, he met Sandra Quintana, the founder of Latino Producers Action Network (LPAN), who recruited him to use his art skills to better the community.
 LPAN gave him a studio and helped him focus on his career as an artist.
 With LPAN, Debora started “La Clase” art academy which focuses on art as a method of self expression, rehabilitation, and healing in order to give guidance for at risk youth and others struggling with gang culture, incarceration, and substance abuse.
 Fabian is now the Executive director at LPAN and a full-time artist.

-Awareness

-Fabian's passion for helping individuals get back on their feet after incarceration or being in the system sparked from his own experience.
+Teaching

+Reflecting on his difficult youthful experience, insufficient motivation in school, and poverty, Debora became a teacher.
 “Society states that once you do jail time, or pay your debt to society, you’re supposed to be welcomed to the community, but that’s not so true.
-I believe there are still systems of exclusion and oppression that exist, prohibiting people from reaching their fullest potential,” Fabian shares.
-When young, Debora felt constantly compared to others and humiliated.
-In school, Fabian did not have motivation because “the teachers didn’t have the tools to deal with this particular population of misguided, and traumatized youth."
-The government constantly threatened Fabian's single mother in despair and poverty with fines if Fabian didn't attend school, leading to more aggression and disappointment with the school system.
+I believe there are still systems of exclusion and oppression that exist, prohibiting people from reaching their fullest potential,” Debora says.

-From personal experience of struggles with lack of resources for underrepresented individuals, Debora decided to make it his mission to educate youth like himself.
-Debora began teaching youth everything that he knows, and particularly on how to transform and find oneself through art.
-Through facilitating art workshops, holding conferences, and sharing his story, Fabian is inspiring youth.

 Awards and recognition

-In 2011 Deborah was honored by the Belle Foundation for Cultural Development, Grantee, San Jose, Calif.
+In 2011 Debora was honored by the Belle Foundation for Cultural Development, Grantee, San Jose, Calif.
 In 2007, Edward James Olmos awarded him a scholarship and featured Debora in a 2007 documentary called Voces de Cambio.